symfony/symfony/UPGRADE-5.0.md

  * Calling `EmailValidator::__construct()` method with a boolean parameter has been removed, use `EmailValidator("strict")` instead.
  * Removed the `checkDNS` and `dnsMessage` options from the `Url` constraint.
  * The component is now decoupled from `symfony/translation` and uses `Symfony\Contracts\Translation\TranslatorInterface` instead
- * The `ValidatorBuilderInterface` has been removed and `ValidatorBuilder` is now final
+ * The `ValidatorBuilderInterface` has been removed
  * Removed support for validating instances of `\DateTimeInterface` in `DateTimeValidator`, `DateValidator` and `TimeValidator`.
 Use `Type` instead or remove the constraint if the underlying model is type hinted to `\DateTimeInterface` already.
  * The `symfony/intl` component is now required for using the `Bic`, `Country`, `Currency`, `Language` and `Locale` constraints
  * The `egulias/email-validator` component is now required for using the `Email` constraint in strict mode